-All DWSRF applicants will be evaluated for compliance with technical, financial, and managerial capability requirements.
+All DWSRF applicants will be evaluated for compliance with technical, managerial, and financial capability requirements.
 Applicants considered to lack capability will be evaluated for anticipated capability as a result of DWSRF assistance.
-Before a project is recommended for funding, one of three DEP Capability Enhancement Facilitators (CEFs) will complete an assessment of the system's technical and managerial capability using the forms in Attachment 2 and PENNVEST will complete an analysis of the system's financial capability as part of the PACNIF process.
+Before a project is recommended for funding, one of three DEP Capability Enhancement Facilitators (CEFs) will complete an assessment of the system's technical and managerial capability using the forms in Attachment 2 and PENNVEST will complete an analysis of the system's financial capability as part of the PACNIF financial assessment process.
 The TMF Capability Assessment Process has the following steps:

-- 1. The CEF will review the system's Capability Enhancement Program Priority Ranking Score (PRS) and EPA Enforcement Tracking Tool (ETT) scores to determine if an onsite evaluation is needed.
-Those systems with a PRS score ≥ 200 or an ETT score ≥ 11 and will require an onsite TMF assessment If the onsite evaluation is not required, the CEF can complete the PENNVEST Capability Approval Sheet in Attachment 2 and the Technical and Managerial Capability Assessment is completed for the system.
+1. The CEF will review the system's Capability Enhancement Program Priority Ranking Score (PRS) and EPA Enforcement Tracking Tool (ETT) scores to determine if an onsite evaluation is needed.
+Those systems with

+- a PRS score \geq 200 or an ETT score \geq 11 will require an onsite TMF assessment.
+If the onsite evaluation is not required, the CEF can complete the PENNVEST Capability Approval Sheet in Attachment 2 and the Technical and Managerial Capability Assessment is completed for the system.
 The approval is valid for a period of 12 months from the date it was signed.
 PENNVEST can then move forward with the Financial Capability Assessment as part of the usual PACNIF financial assessment process. - 2.
-Some of the systems will have a PRS score \geq 200 or an ETT score \geq 11 and will require an onsite TMF assessment.
+Some of the systems will have a PRS score ≥ 200 or an ETT score ≥ 11 and will require an onsite TMF assessment.
 The following two documents will be needed in order to complete the onsite capability assessment.
-These two documents are also included in Attachment 2.
+These two documents are also included in Attachment 2. - a.

-- a.
 TMF Self-Assessment Tool - The applicant will complete this multiple choice TMF Self-Assessment and return the results to the CEF.
 The TMF Self-Assessment Tool is not a complete evaluation of all capability needs and is not a substitute for a complete onsite TMF assessment.
 It does provide the CEF with information to help prepare them for the onsite TMF assessment.
 The CEF will schedule the onsite TMF Assessment after the water supplier returns the results of the self-assessment. - b.
 PENNVEST Capability Checklist The CEF will use this checklist to document the system's technical and managerial capability weaknesses during the onsite assessment.
 If no technical or managerial capability weaknesses are found, the CEF will complete the PENNVEST Capability Approval Sheet in Attachment 2 and the Technical and Managerial Capability Assessment is completed for the system.
 The approval is valid for a period of 12 months from the date it was signed.
-PENNVEST can then move forward with the Financial Capability Assessment as part of the usual PACNIF financial assessment process - 3.
+PENNVEST can then move forward with the Financial Capability Assessment as part of the usual PACNIF financial assessment process. - 3.
 If technical or managerial capability weaknesses are identified, the water supplier will be notified by email of the capability weakness with a copy to appropriate DEP and PENNVEST program staff.
 The PENNVEST Capability Checklist will include a narrative with details about the weakness and will also be attached to the email.
-The email will also offer assistance through DEP's Operator Outreach Assistance Program or the Capability Enhancement Program to resolve the identified weakness.
+The email will also offer assistance through DEP's Operator Outreach Assistance Program, Professional Engineering Assistance Program, or the Capability Enhancement Program to resolve the identified weakness.
 The CEF will follow-up with the water supplier by phone to verify receipt of the email and discuss the system's next steps and how the system would like to proceed in order to resolve the weakness in a timely manner so that the project can move forward.
+If the PENNVEST funded project is expected to address the capability weakness, the CEF will complete and sign the PENNVEST Capability Approval Sheet so the project can move forward.